-For the majority of realistic decays, the second order correction will be small if not zero, given the need for at least four gammas.
-However, when looking at beta plus decay where back to back 511 emission can occur from positron annihilation, this second order term may be larger.
-For the zeroth order term we require that our GOI is in 180 with the gate and the other gammas are not in 2 detectors.
-To achieve this we may use the $\Omega$ and $\Lambda_2$ matrices.
+For the majority of realistic decays, the second-order correction will be small if not zero, given the need for at least four gamma-rays.
+However, when looking at $\beta^+$-decay where back-to-back 511 keV emission can occur from positron annihilation, this second-order term may be larger.
+For the zeroth-order term, the GOI is required to be in 180-degree with $\gamma_{gate}$ and the extra gamma-rays are not in two detectors.
+To achieve this, the $\Omega$ and $\Lambda_2$ matrices are used:

-Where $\Omega^P$ contains the peak efficiencies, not the total; a necessary change due to the need to have the peak energy gamma in the opposite detector, not just any energy.
+where $\Omega^P$ contains the peak efficiencies, rather than total efficiencies; a necessary change due to the need to have the peak energy gamma in the opposite detector, not just any energy.